Nandaakbar15/Nandaakbar15/README.md

 **Welcome to my Github Profile.**

-I was a IT Bacheloor and enthusiastic with web development.
-As a web developer I was truly love to explore new technologies and always build a website.
+I am a Bachelor's graduate in IT and an enthusiastic web developer.
+As a web developer, I truly love exploring new technologies and building websites.

 And I’m currently learning [**Vue.JS**](https://vuejs.org/) Framework, and [**Tailwind CSS**](https://tailwindcss.com/)

-#### Other Skill
+#### Side Hobby
-- Make a music with [**Famitracker**](https://famitracker.com/)
+- Translating some old games and make a music with [**Famitracker**](https://famitracker.com/)

 #### Tech Stack